Interim leader (Canada): Leave of absence

 From November 1954 to February 1955 William Earl Rowe acted as interim Leader of the Opposition when Progressive Conservative leader George A. Drew was in poor health following an attack of meningitis.
 Drew returned but later fell ill again, and Rowe again became as interim leader of the opposition in August 1956.
 Drew resigned in September and Rowe became interim party and opposition leader until December, when John Diefenbaker was elected party leader.

 An interim leader, Nycole Turmel was appointed to lead the NDP on July 28, 2011, while Jack Layton was on a medical leave of absence to fight cancer.
 She continued in the position following Layton's death on August 22, 2011.

 Political circumstances

 Following the 2008–2009 Canadian parliamentary dispute, Stéphane Dion's continued leadership of the federal Liberals was felt to be an impediment to the party's popular support, but with a situation where the party had to be almost immediately prepared to either take over the government or face an election, many party members felt that the party did not have the time to go through a conventional leadership race.
 After some internal debate, leadership candidates Dominic LeBlanc and Bob Rae withdrew from the race, and the only remaining candidate, Michael Ignatieff, was immediately named interim leader.
 His leadership was formally ratified at a party convention in May 2009.

+When Dennis King stepped down as leader of the Progressive Conservative Party of Prince Edward Island in 2025, Rob Lantz became interim party leader.
+Later in the year, when it became clear that there was strong support for Lantz to permanently succeed King, he vacated his interim leader's position in order to enter the leadership election, with Bloyce Thompson in turn taking over as interim leader from Lantz until the latter's election as party leader.